-1. The types of personally identifiable information that the agency or institution has designated as directory information.
+- 1. The types of personally identifiable information that the agency or institution has designated as directory information.
 "Directory Information" means information contained in an education record of a student which would not generally be considered harmful or an invasion of privacy if disclosed.
-It includes, but is not limited to, the student's name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous educational agency of institution attended.

-2. A parent or eligible student has a right to refuse to let the agency or institution designate any or all of those types of information about the student as directory information (The parent/guardian must notify the school if they do not want the information released.)

-3. The period of time within which a parent or eligible student has to notify the agency or institution in writing that he or she does not want any or all of those types of information about the student as directory information.
+It includes, but is not limited to, the student's name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous educational agency of institution attended. - 2.
+Pursuant to federal law, military recruiters and institutions of higher education may request and receive the names, address and telephone numbers of all high school students, unless their parents or guardians notify the school not to release this information.
+Please notify the district if you do not want this information released. - 3.
+A parent or eligible student has a right to refuse to let the agency or institution designate any or all of those types of information about the student as directory information (The parent/guardian must notify the school if they do not want the information released.) - 4.
+The period of time within which a parent or eligible student has to notify the agency or institution in writing that he or she does not want any or all of those types of information about the student as directory information.
 (The parent/guardian shall notify the school within two weeks from the date the student is officially enrolled for the school year.)